yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 Once Client App's own redirect_uri is obtained in a redirect 3xx directive, Client App proceeds according to OAuth to exchange code for tokens or handle error responses.

-# Detecting Presence of Native Apps
+# Detecting Presence of Native Apps Owning Urls

-Native Apps on iOS and Android can use OS SDK's to detect if an app owns a deep link.
+Native Apps on iOS and Android can use OS SDK's to detect if an app owns a url.
-In general the method is the same - call an API to open the deep link and handle an exception if no matching app is found.
+The general method is the same - App calls an SDK to open the url as deep link and handles an exception thrown if no matching app is found.

 ## Android